Home

 • Significance: Prominent U waves may indicate hypokalemia or other electrolyte imbalances.

-Heart Rate Interpretation On ECG
+Heart Rate Interpretation on ECG

 The heart rate interpretation on an ECG is a critical component of analyzing the electrocardiogram.
 It offers vital insights into the heart's rhythm and function, revealing whether it is beating too rapidly, too slowly, or within the normal range.
 This interpretation is a crucial indicator of overall cardiac health and provides valuable information for medical professionals.